pitastrudl/wekanwiki/IRC-FAQ.md

 b) If you would like to get your answer sooner, you can add search about existing GitHub issues, and if there is not any, add new GitHub issue to [Wekan Feature Requests and Bugs](https://github.com/wekan/wekan/issues).
 Also at IRC chat scrolls up and details get lost easily, so IRC is only useful for general chat, not for a long detail.
-Most likely at IRC you will be asked to add a new GitHub issue.
+Most likely at IRC you will be asked to add a new GitHub issue anyway.